Changissnz/nu_merchant_principal/README.md

 ![image info](./images/pc_one.PNG)

-**PC1:** Agent $X_1$, as the blue node connected to their background information represented as the black box, takes the course of action that is the red nodes.
+**PC1:** Variables $t_?$ denote the timestamp that the action from the source node to the end node took place.
+Agent $X_1$, as the blue node connected to their background information represented as the black box, takes the course of action that is the red nodes.
 This course of action was constructed by an external agent $Y_1$.
 The external agent first accesses the background information.
 Then $Y_1$ uses the environmental output-function $Y_2$ to produce the next step, as $X_2$, that $X_1$ takes.
 The information on the activity of $X_1$ in $X_2$ is given as feedback to agent $Y_1$.
 The external agent uses it, along with the background information, to generate the next environmental output-function $Y_3$. $Y_3$ then outputs the next step, $X_3$, for $X_1$.
 The process continues in this manner so as to produce a control mechanism of environment for wanted activity belonging to agent $X_1$.